If you require prescriptions for regular and continuing treatment, it is not always necessary to see the doctor each time.

 Prescriptions - medication reviews

-In order to support your health care, all Patients on repeat medication will need to attend an annual medication review with their GP. (this may be more frequently depending on your medical condition and treatment type)
+In order to support your health care, all Patients on repeat medication will need to attend an annual medication review with a clinician. (this may be more frequently depending on your medical condition and treatment type)

 In addition to your annual review, we are always pleased to offer any support you may need with regards to your medication – just let us know!